mmesh/m-cli/README.md

 ## Community

-Have questions, need support and or just want to talk about mmesh?
+Have questions, need support and or just want to talk?

 Get in touch with the mmesh community!